CPC Definition - Subclass G06N

 This place covers:

-Architecture of multiple neural networks can be connected in a parallel or in a series fashion.
-They can cooperate on the same level or one neural network can control other neural networks.
+Architectures wherein multiple neural networks are connected in parallel or in series, including modular architectures wherein components/modules may be represented as neural networks.
+The neural networks can cooperate on the same level or one neural network can represent, approximate, construct, augment, support, explain or control another neural network.

 Parallel neural networks can also be used for fault tolerance when connecting to a voting system.

-Several neural networks can also be trained in different ways or with different training examples and then combined in parallel in order to increase the reliability or accuracy.
+Several neural networks can also be trained in different ways or with different training examples and then combined in parallel to increase the reliability or accuracy.

 In patent documents, the following words/expressions are often used as synonyms: